WahyuFauzi/bloxes-windows/README.md

-# Portfolio from Wahyu, inspired from cloud service
+# Portfolio from Wahyu, inspired from cloud storage service

 this app run using electronjs and react